main

 # ...

-4. Optional truststore used to validate the OIDC provider’s TLS certificate.
+• schemaRegistries.authentication.oidc.trustStore optionally defines a truststore used to validate the OIDC provider TLS certificate.
 Supported formats include JKS, PEM, and PKCS12.
-Truststore content can be provided using either a ConfigMap (configMapKeyRef) or a Secret (secretKeyRef).
+Truststore content can be provided by using either a ConfigMap or a Secret.

-5. Optional password for the truststore.
-Can be provided as a plaintext value (as shown) or via a Secret.
-Plaintext values are not recommended for production.
+• schemaRegistries.authentication.oidc.trustStore.password optionally specifies the truststore password.
+The password can be provided as a plaintext value or via a Secret.
+Plaintext values are not recommended for production environments.

 3. Navigating the StreamsHub Console